mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi

-Listen to the recordings of Hasan Bukhari, who is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining texts.
-For more detail at this level, reference *al-Dhukhr al-Harir* by Ahmad b.
-‘Abdullah al-Ba’li
+Listen to the recordings of Hasan Bukhari.
+He is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining mutun.
+One should also read its commentary, *al-Dhukhr al-Harir* by Ahmad b.
+‘Abdullah al-Ba’li, for more detail.

 - *Raf’ al-Malam* by Taqi al-Din b.
 Taymiyyah

 This book provides a solid foundation for the asbab of khilaf.
-It should be accompanied with the commentary of Yusuf al-Ghafis, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.
+It must be accompanied with the commentary of Yusuf al-Ghafis, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.

 # Intermediate Level
 - *Al-Rawd Al-Murbi’* by Mansur b.
 Yunus al-Buhuti

-This book is a brilliant commentary on Zad al-Mustaqni’ by Musa al-Hajjawi.
-Zad al-Mustaqni’ was itself abridged from al-Muqni’ by Ibn Qudamah, which was written to introduce differences of opinion within the madhab.
+This book is a brilliant commentary on *Zad al-Mustaqni’* by Musa al-Hajjawi. *Zad al-Mustaqni’* was itself abridged from *al-Muqni’* by Ibn Qudamah, which was written to introduce differences of opinion within the madhab.
 Al-Hajjawi restricted it to the madhhab’s official positions, removing rarely occurring issues and adding some of the more common ones.
-In contrast to Dalil al-Talib, which was widely studied in Sham, Zad al-Mustaqni’ became the main text studied among Hanbalis in the Arabian Peninsula.
-Zad al-Mustaqni’ is terse on its own and occasionally goes against the madhhab's relied-upon opinions, which is remedied by reading it with al-Buhuti's commentary.
+In contrast to *Dalil al-Talib*, which was widely studied in Sham, *Zad al-Mustaqni’* became the main text studied among Hanbalis in the Arabian Peninsula. *Zad al-Mustaqni’* is terse on its own and occasionally goes against the madhhab's relied-upon opinions, which is remedied by reading it with al-Buhuti's commentary.

-There is a large amount of masa’il in this book, and it requires a long amount of time to explain correctly.
-Due to the status of the original author, the abridger, and the commentator, Al-Rawd Al-Murbi’ has become an extremely important work for the madhhab and relied upon for both teaching and delivering legal rulings.
+There is a large amount of masa’il in this book, and it requires a long time to explain correctly.
+Due to the status of the original author, the abridger, and the commentator, *Al-Rawd Al-Murbi’* has become an extremely important work for the madhhab and relied upon for both teaching and delivering legal rulings.
 Listen to the recorded lessons of Muhammad ‘Abd al-Wahid and read his published edition of the book titled *Jam al-Rahiq al-Musbi’*.
 For major ishkal, begin referencing the commentaries of *al-Muqni'*: *al-Mumti'*, *al-Mubdi'*, *al-Sharh al-Kabir*, and *al-Insaf*.
-Doing this will build one's aptitude in fiqh and facilitate understanding the expressions in these books.
+Doing this will build one's aptitude in fiqh and facilitate understanding the expressions in these longer books.

 - *Al-Bulbul* by Najm al-Din al-Tufi

-This book must be read with its commentary Sharh Mukhtasar al-Rawdah, which is widely regarded as one of the best works in usul al-fiqh ever written.
-It is the author’s commentary on his abridgement of Ibn Qudamah’s Rawdat al-Nadhir, itself based on al-Mustasfa by al-Ghazali.
-Ibn Qudamah’s Rawdat al-Nadhir should not be studied independently as it was likely his personal draft of notes from al-Mustasfa.
-Al-Tufi has a unique, accessible style, and consistently shows humility in his writing.
-While reading, reference al-Mustasfa, listen to the recorded lessons of Hasan Bukhari and for revision, use Taysir Fahm Rawdat al-Nadhir by Majid al-’Askari, which presents the content in question-answer format.
+This book must be read with its commentary *Sharh Mukhtasar al-Rawdah*, which is widely regarded as one of the best works in usul al-fiqh ever written.
+It is the author’s commentary on his abridgement of Ibn Qudamah’s *Rawdat al-Nadhir*, itself based on al-Mustasfa by al-Ghazali.
+Ibn Qudamah’s *Rawdat al-Nadhir* should not be studied independently, as it was likely his personal draft of notes from *al-Mustasfa*.
+Al-Tufi had a unique, accessible style, and consistently shows humility in his writing.
+While reading, reference *al-Mustasfa*, listen to the recorded lessons of Hasan Bukhari and for revision, use *Taysir Fahm Rawdat al-Nadhir* by Majid al-’Askari, which presents the content in question-answer format.

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani